 Phantom Testing: Overview

 Clinical image review and phantom review are intended to complement each other for a comprehensive evaluation of the quality of MRI services.
-Depending on the type of scanner, one of two phantoms will be required for the facility to scan and submit images on.
-The large phantom is scanned in the head coil, and will be the phantom used by most facilities.
-The small phantom is scanned in the knee coil, and only used for extremity-only units.
+Depending on the type of scanner, one of three phantoms will be required for the facility to scan and submit images on.
+It is strongly recommended to consult with the facility's Qualified Medical Physicist (QMP/MR Scientist) to determine which phantom to utilize.
+The decision is based on the head coil routinely used for clinical brain imaging on the scanner.
+It must be the largest phantom that fits inside the head coil used clinically.
+Facilities with scanners that do not have a head coil and/or do not routinely perform brain imaging should use the small phantom in the knee coil to obtain phantom images for accreditation review.
+The small phantom scanned in the knee coil is also used for extremity-only units.
 The ACR will provide more detailed information in the testing materials for each unit once the application is processed.

 At this time, the phantom can be purchased by MRI facilities that apply for accreditation, MRI equipment manufacturers, and consulting physicists or MR scientists only.
-For your convenience, you may download the large and small MR phantom order forms.
+For your convenience, the large, medium and small MR phantom order forms are attached to the respective phantom testing instructions.
 The fees are listed on the forms.

 The images and testing data will be used to assess: